helm/charts/stable/codedx/docs/installation-walkthrough.md

 # Installing Code Dx

+> If you've previously installed a different Code Dx version in your cluster and uninstalled it using `helm delete`: You should first manually delete the Persistent Volume Claims left over by the old MariaDB installation, or install Code Dx under a different name/namespace.
+These left over PVCs _can_ cause conflicts, though this usually isn't an issue.

 With your `values.yaml` file in your current directory, run the command:

 ```bash
 $ helm install codedx/codedx --name codedx -f values.yaml
 ```

-_Note - The file does not specifically need to be named `values.yaml`, so long as the correct file name is passed to the `-f` parameter._
+> Note: The file does not specifically need to be named `values.yaml`, so long as the correct file name is passed to the `-f` parameter.

-_Note - You can install Code Dx to a specific namespace with the `--namespace {...}` flag._
+> Note: You can install Code Dx to a specific namespace with the `--namespace "..."` flag.

-_Note - `--name codedx` is not required, but makes it simpler to refer to this specific installation instance later on.
-If omitted, a random name will be selected and output to your console._
+> Note: `--name codedx` is not required, but makes it simpler to refer to this specific installation instance later on.
+If omitted, a random name will be selected and output to your console.

 Running this command will create various resources, output the list of generated resources to the console, and also provide instructions for Code Dx based on your configuration.
-If installation fails due to a configuration issue, you may need to run `helm del --purge codedx` to remove the previous, failed installation before trying again.
+If installation fails due to a configuration issue, you may need to run `helm del --purge "name"` to remove the previous, failed installation before trying again.

 ## Retrieve Auto-Generated Credentials